 Manufacturer: To be appraised.

-Other versions: Made in many forms and sizes.
+Other versions: This horn fish table lamp exists in many forms and sizes.

 These lamps were probably made since the time that electric light exists.
-They were for sale in souvenir shops in the coastal areas around the world.
+They were for sale in souvenir shops in touristic areas around the world.

 Horn craft still exists, you can find several shops online were the sell this type of art, newly made.